Text Size:

 Safety is paramount

-Bicyclists and pedestrians are among the most vulnerable users of the transportation system, consisting of only 3% of all crashes but accounting for 24% of all traffic-related fatalities.
+Bicyclists and pedestrians are among the most vulnerable users of the transportation system, consisting of only 3% of all crashes but accounting for 22% of all traffic-related fatalities.
 Research indicates that planning for and implementing facilities to enhance safety for pedestrians and cyclists also improves safety for drivers.
-With bicycle and pedestrian trips expected to rise more rapidly than both population growth and vehicle miles traveled, supporting the implementation of safe, comfortable, and connected facilities is crucial to support more individuals opting for active transportation.
+With bicycle and pedestrian trips expected to rise more rapidly than both population growth and vehicle miles traveled, supporting the implementation of safe, comfortable and connected facilities is crucial to support more individuals opting for active transportation.

-High-comfort facilities accommodate more users
+High-comfort facilities draw more users

 Bicycle and pedestrian resources